Free Application for Federal Student Aid (FAFSA)

 The budget the student will be placed in will vary depending on whether a student chooses to live at home with their parents or independently.

-The estimated costs reflect typical expense patterns for DMACC students based on survey data.
+The estimated costs reflect typical expense patterns for DMACC students based on survey and/or government produced data.
 While actual expenses will depend on your lifestyle and level of enrollment, the estimated amounts listed with cost of attendance should assist you in planning your own personal student budget.

 Types of Grants